fajlerabbifahim/FT-Real-Estate/README.md

 - Browse available properties
 - Add properties to wishlist
 - Comment on properties
-- Make money offers within a specific price range
+- Offers a Property within a specific price range
 - Withdraw or modify offers (if applicable)
 - View offer status (accepted/rejected)